gabuh/.java/README.md

 ###### Narrowing the Type - going from larger type to smaller type

-- It needs a special sintax [ typeAiming newVarName = (typeAiming) varOrigin ] ex: byte byteValue2 = (byte) intValue2;
+- It needs a special syntax [ typeAiming newVarName = (typeAiming) varOrigin ] ex: byte byteValue2 = (byte) intValue2;
-- The number must be the in range size of the type you're aiming.
+- The number must be the in range size of the type you're aiming for.
 If the number is larger than the type aimed, you will lost data
-- A double value as 3.99, if converts to interger it is going to lost the fractional numbers.
+- A double value as 3.99, if converted to integer it is going to lose the fractional numbers.
 Integers only handle the integer value, in this case the 3.

 <details>
 <summary> Code </summary>